norcams/puppet-nav/README.md

 # puppet-nav

-Sets up the [NAV (Network Administration Visualized)](https://metanav.uninett.no/) application, backend and frontend.
+Manages the [NAV (Network Administration Visualized)](https://metanav.uninett.no/) application, backend and frontend.

-You need to manage dependencies seperately, e.g. HTTP server, Graphite and database.
+You need to manage dependencies separately, e.g. HTTP server, Graphite and database.

 More documentation and usage examples coming soon.